orhannurkan/Power-BI/README.md

-# Using _Power BI_
+# Using *Power BI*

-1 - make an online Power BI subscription
+	1. Make an online Power BI subscription
-2 - Power BI Desktop(download): have to use to create relations between tables 3 - activate 60days free power BI Pro membership (Optional) 4 - get data to Power BI Desktop and make relations
+	2. Power BI Desktop(download): have to use to create relations between tables
+	3. Activate 60days free power BI Pro membership (Optional)
+	4. Get data to Power BI Desktop and make relations
-5 - Publish your data model (and report if you did it offline) 6 - Prepare reports online or in Power BI Desktop.
+	5. Publish your data model (and report if you did it offline)
+	6. Prepare reports online or in Power BI Desktop.
 3. option is Power BI Report Builder(optional download)

-# Power BI _Project Steps_
+# *Power BI* Project Steps

 When preparing a report, the most important thing is to meet the requests of the users as possible.

-1 - interviews 	: Obtaining the information they want to see from the users or the project owner and how they want to see 2 - empati 	: If this is not possible, goals are set with empathy for target user groups 3 - collection	: Existing data files should be examined in detail,
+	1. Interviews 	: Obtaining the information they want to see from the users or the project owner and how they want to see
+	2. Empathy 	: If this is not possible, goals are set with empathy for target user groups
+	3. Collection	: Existing data files should be examined in detail,
-	If special characters (such as,:; /. -) are not paid attention before data transfer, correct transfer could not be made, After the transfer, it should be checked whether the targeted record number of each record is correct and the column information is in the right place, Duplicate records should be deleted,
+		+ If special characters (such as,:; /. -) are not paid attention before data transfer, correct transfer could not be made,
+		+ After the transfer, it should be checked whether the targeted record number of each record is correct and the column information is in the right place,
+		+ Duplicate records should be deleted,
-	Removing non-integrity data from data sets in order for reports to provide accurate information, Data types should be corrected as date, currency, number (decimal and thousand separators) Some columns can be split into multiple columns and/or additional new columns can be created for some calculations, Relationships between tables should be checked and corrected if there are mistakes, New tables can be created according to needs,
+		+ Removing non-integrity data from data sets in order for reports to provide accurate information,
+	 	+ Data types should be corrected as date, currency, number (decimal and thousand separators)
+		+ Some columns can be split into multiple columns and/or additional new columns can be created for some calculations,
+		+ Relationships between tables should be checked and corrected if there are mistakes,
+		+ New tables can be created according to needs,
-	And consequently, the data set should be understood and edited correctly 4 - goal	: How are the reports requested with the existing data carried out?
+		+ And consequently, the data set should be understood and edited correctly
+	4. Goal		: How are the reports requested with the existing data carried out?
-5 - generators	: All filters that can be included in the report must be presented to the user.
+	5. Generators	: All filters that can be included in the report must be presented to the user.
-	A report without a filter is a static report that does not change unless the data is changed A report with filters means hundreds, thousands, or even more static reports, 6 - grafikler	: Filters can also be used as an axis for charts and tables if desired, and any other information can be placed on the other axis.
+		+ A report without a filter is a static report that does not change unless the data is changed
+		+ A report with filters means hundreds, thousands, or even more static reports,
+	6. Graphics	: Filters can also be used as an axis for charts and tables if desired, and any other information can be placed on the other axis.
-7 - complexity	: Tables to be displayed in the report can be categorized and displayed on different pages if they do not fit on one page.
+	7. Complexity	: Tables to be displayed in the report can be categorized and displayed on different pages if they do not fit on one page.
-8 - daily use	: In the dashboard, each report can be added in the desired order so that all reports can be viewed on a single page by scrolling down.
+	8. Daily use	: In the dashboard, each report can be added in the desired order so that all reports can be viewed on a single page by scrolling down.
-9 - sort order	: In the table view, users can sort the data according to the column they want.
+	9. sort order	: In the table view, users can sort the data according to the column they want.

 As a result, users get the reports they want by playing with filters.
 Note: You can use Power BI services from a desktop program, browser or mobile app.